victor20m/java-bootcamp/README.md

 ## General Guidelines

-The boot camp is organized in the following way:
+The bootcamp is organized in the following way:

 1. The first three weeks will be used for intensive self learning.
 Each topic will have reading and practices parts.
 Tutors will be available to answer technical questions on a given chat room.

 2. The next week will be used to develop an application following a life process.

-3. One boot camp chat will be created for feedback and technical assistance:
+3. This slack account would be use for technical assistance: https://java-bootcamp-globant.slack.com

-    Bootcamp JAVA - ALL
+    Bootcamp JAVA - #general
 Every person participating in the bootcamp is present here (students and tutors).
 Here is the place to ask for technical assistance!

 4. [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.